 • Second-hand smoke.
 Second-hand cigarette smoke seriously affects indoor air quality and worsen the condition of asthmatic patients.

 • Indoor allergens.
 Allergic reactions often come about when there is a high concentration of dust, dust mites, and pet dander in the air.

 • Other pollutants from chemical and organic compounds.
 Even household chemicals and cleaning products emit chemicals that affect indoor air quality.
 These chemicals are also hazardous to health and may cause certain respiratory issues.

 Aside from indoor air pollutants, there are other factors that affect indoor air quality.
 Humidity levels, for example, is crucial in keeping you comfortable.
 If humidity is too low, the air becomes dry and it will be hard to breathe.
 On the other hand, high levels of humidity could encourage bacteria, mold, and mildew to grow.

 Another vital component in ensuring good indoor quality is your HVAC system.
 Poorly maintained HVAC systems are primary contributors to indoor air quality.
 A number of things can go wrong with your HVAC system.
 Filters get clogged and dirty, the refrigerant may leak, and microorganisms can build up because of moisture collecting in coils and drip pans.

 How do HVAC systems contribute to indoor air pollution?

 When you have central heating and cooling, the last thing you worry about is indoor air quality.
 You only begin to notice its effect when you start complaining about discomfort and health problems.
 While it is common to assume that if your HVAC system is working properly you will consistently enjoy good air quality, your HVAC system still has a major contribution in reducing indoor air quality.

-If your HVAC system is poorly maintained, debris collected in the air filters and ductwork will start contaminating air which circulates around the home.
+If your HVAC system is poorly maintained, debris collected in the air filters and ductwork will start contaminating air that circulates around the home.
 In addition to this, if there are any leaks in your doors and windows, outdoor air pollutants will also start to mix into indoor air and further affect its quality.
 To ensure that your HVAC system’s air quality is up to par, you need to do the following: